+Standardized tests for ingress protection can be performed informally by the manufacturer or can be performed by a certified third party lab.
 We should note here that these tests are typically done once, in absence of cyclic changes in atmospheric pressure and normal wear and tear.
 Further, these tests typically won’t catch ingress of water vapor, which can later condense into liquid water, causing condensation and damage.
 Water vapor can also penetrate joints, seals, and materials much more effectively than liquid water since it lacks the surface tension of liquid water.

 Based on our experience working with horticultural equipment and lighting, GrowFlux believes the best design practice for ingress protection is to consider the challenges presented by changing atmospheric pressure, wear and tear, material performance over time, and water vapor ingress.
 In designing its horticultural lighting product line, GrowFlux has employed several design features to boost our ingress protection: